-As we enjoy seeing construction projects taking place, and new opportunities being taken, we look forward to the relationships that are being built.
-We cherish your support and prayers for a new year that is already under construction!
+With so many new things going on and new opportunities opening up, we look forward to the relationships that will be created.
+We cherish your support and prayers for this new year that is coming!
+Thank you for being a part of our HCA family!

-Blessings,

-Dean Anglea, Head of School Hamilton Christian Academy
+Blessings, Dean Anglea, Head of School Hamilton Christian Academy